Brad Blum: Olive Garden

 Starting in 1994, Blum left General Mills and joined Olive Garden as its executive vice president of marketing.
 He was later promoted to president.
 For the next eight years he oversaw Olive Garden's growth.
 Under Blum's leadership as the chief executive, Olive Garden achieved 57 consecutive quarters of same-restaurant sales increases, with continually increasing profits.
 The company's restaurant branch average increased by 67 percent during Blum's time there.
 In 2000, he won the MUFSO (Multi-Unit Foodservice Operators) Operator of the Year, a very high honor within the restaurant industry.
 In early 2002, he left Olive Garden.

 Darden Restaurants

-In March 2002, Blum moved further up the ladder to become vice chairman of Darden Restaurants, the owner of the Olive Garden restaurant chain.
-Because of his leadership, Olive Garden became Darden's most successful and recognizable company.
-Blum oversaw Olive Garden and Smokey Bones (considered one of Darden's most promising new restaurant companies).
-Darden was, and is, considered the largest casual dining restaurant company in the world, and Blum oversaw quality assurance, purchasing, and distribution for all the brand-name restaurants that Darden owned.
-Purchasing included the very fickle and mercurial business of global fish and seafood supply for Red Lobster.
-Blum also evaluated up-and-coming restaurants for newly prospective acquisitions.
+In March 2002, Blum was appointed vice chairman of Darden Restaurants, the parent company of the Olive Garden chain.
+He oversaw Olive Garden and served as acting president of Smokey Bones BBQ.
+Blum was responsible for quality assurance, purchasing, and distribution across all Darden-owned brands, including the global seafood supply for Red Lobster.
+He also evaluated emerging restaurant concepts for potential acquisitions.